 Based on the randomized phase III Keynote-811 trial [137], the EMA approved the combination of pembrolizumab plus trastuzumab and chemotherapy for first-line treatment for HER2-positive advanced gastric or esophagogastric (GEJ) adenocarcinoma with PD-L1 expression of CPS \geq 1 in September 2023 [134] (Figure 7).
 698 patients with HER-2 positive advanced carcinoma of the stomach or esophago-gastric junction were randomized between platinum-fluoropyrimidine-trastuzumab plus pembrolizumab or placebo.
 In the 85% of patients whose tumors showed PD-L1 expression (CPS \geq 1), progression-free survival was significantly prolonged in the pembrolizumab arm (HR 0.70; 95% CI 0.58-0.85).
-The analysis of overall survival is not yet final.
+Overall survival was prolonged from a median of 15.7 to 20.1 months (HR 0.79; 95% CI 0.66-0.95) [137].
 Patients with PD-L1-negative tumors did not benefit from the addition of pembrolizumab.
 In HER2- and PD-L1-positive tumors, pembrolizumab should therefore now be added to the chemo-trastuzumab combination (Figure 7).